 - Keeping visible

 This is particularly true for those who are riding bicycles and motorcycles.
-Wearing dark clothing without any high visibility devices on may increase the chances of getting hit by a vehicle.
+Wearing dark clothing without any high visibility devices may increase the chances of getting hit by a vehicle.
 Raising awareness to those who are working on the road such as cable line repairmen should make this as a priority when working on the road to prevent accidents.

 - Raising the ladder safety awareness